 I pulled the door back open and walked to Marta behind the bar.
-“Call 911,” I said.
+“Call 911,” I said softly.
 “I found Joseph.”

 It took the ambulance and the police five minutes to arrive.
-The paramedics went through first, and brought a gurney around outside so as to not freak out everyone in the hotel.
-They loaded Joseph on and sped off, just in case there was anything to be done.
+The paramedics went through first, then brought a gurney around outside so as to not freak out everyone in the hotel.
+They loaded Joseph on and sped off, in case there was anything to be done.